April 10, 2020

-The meditations tips in this guest post are presented to you by Dr. Matthew Welsh, the Founder of Spiritual Media Blog.
+The helpful meditation tips in this guest post are presented to you by Dr. Matthew Welsh, the Founder of Spiritual Media Blog.
 He began his career in Hollywood working for an entertainment agency, and then as a trial lawyer for the Department of Child Services in Indiana.
 He realized that he was not happy working as a lawyer.
 So, he quit his job as a lawyer to pursue his calling to obtain his PhD in Psychology and is now a full-time psychologist.

 Many gurus, spiritual teachers, and psychologists talk about how meditation is easy, relaxing, and soothing.
 This may be true for some people.